rextheking/askmom-recipes-sample-for-aws-strands/README.md

 make deploy
 ```

-Takes **~5-7 minutes** on a fresh account — most of that is CloudFront propagating the distribution globally.
+Takes **~5-7 minutes** on a fresh account, most of that is CloudFront propagating the distribution globally.
 Subsequent deploys without CloudFront changes are ~1-2 minutes.

 When it finishes you'll see outputs like: